December 06, 2012

 Academic Study Shows Innocent Plead Guilty at High Rate - John R .
 Emshwiller and Gary Fields

-Two university professors last year did an experiment to explore one of the more controversial questions of criminal law.
+Last year, two university professors performed an experiment to explore one of the more controversial questions of criminal law.

 September 12, 2012